krateoplatformops/azuredevops-provider-kog-chart/docs/troubleshooting_guide.md

 - **Result**:
   - Repository is forked with the **default branch of the parent** repository (e.g., `main`) as the default branch (git history is copied).
   - Status code: **202 Accepted**
   - Notes: In the context of the `gitrepository-controller`, the controller awaits creation of the `test-branch` by the user.
+  The Kubernetes resource will be in a `Ready: False` state until the user creates the `test-branch` on Azure DevOps.
   After the user creates the `test-branch`, the `gitrepository-controller` will update the repository to set `test-branch` as the default branch.
 Finally, the GitRepository CR will become `Ready: True`.

 ---